RKgroupkg/PC-parasite-/README.md

 4. It will run each time pc start up . it will make it self in startup folder .

 # Warning:-
-not to be used by newbie devloper . and use it at your won risk
+not to be used by newbie devloper . and use it at your own risk